 Next up is another favourite invasive.
 Crunchy spicy and HOT, wall-rocket (Diplotaxis tenuifolia) is a species of flowering plant in the mustard family.
 It’s also known as wild arugula and tastes just like it.
 Usually growing in sunny warm areas, spreading across grassy areas and meadows, its blossoms (like all mustards) features 4 petals.

 I love its crunchy texture along with its peppery bite.
 This week I minced its leaves and stalks along with crow garlic and a couple of tulip blossoms into cream cheese.
-Yes, tulip blossoms are edible – just be careful they’re not coated in herbicides.
-(More coming on tulips for Gather Victoria Patrons).
+Yes, tulip blossoms are edible -nore on tulips at Gather Victoria Patreon.
 This I slathered on crisp celery sticks for a Netflix snack – because I’ve been trying to cut back on the chocolate!

 And it truly hit the spot.
 So crunchy and satisfying!
 And I also used wall-rocket and crow garlic to give this wild green guacamole some kick!